fbpx

 Inside: When teaching weather, this types of clouds lesson plan is always my favorite.
 Learn the history of cloud sorting and some fun activities for your lesson!
 Kids love to look at the clouds.
 Check it out here!

-Types of Clouds Lesson Plan for Middle School
+Types of Clouds Lesson Plan for Middle School Students

 In my class we just got finished learning about clouds, and boy was it fun!
 It is one of my favorite weather topics to teach.
-One reason my types of clouds lesson plan is so fun is because we can just look out the windows and see them.
+One reason my types of clouds lesson plan is so fun is because we can just look out the window and see them.
 Really.
 Teaching clouds can be pretty simple if you think about it.
 This also probably stems from teaching about air masses and fronts.
 It’s kind of hard to just look at an invisible air mass.
 So when an actual cloud shows up for my students to identify, it’s pretty cool.

 Here are a few pictures of the digital version of the reading lesson we use.